Hattie Bessent: Career

 Bessent had a long and varied career in the nursing profession, after being trained as a psychiatric nurse.
 Bessent served as a Deputy Executive Director at the American Nurses Association for the Ethnic/Racial Minority Fellowship Program (EMFP) for 28 years, where she developed several programs for nursing professionals and students.
 Being a member of the Commission for Friendship Treaty for Americans, Dr. Hattie Bessent was sent to China through the authorization of former President Jimmy Carter.
 Dr. Bessent worked at many different institutions during her lifetime.
-She served as a Professor at Florida University, a Graduate Dean at Vanderbilt University, faculty member at both University of Florida and Harvard University, and an instructor at Edward Waters College.
+She served as a professor at Florida University, a Graduate Dean at Vanderbilt University, faculty member at both University of Florida and Harvard University, and an instructor at Edward Waters College.

 Recognition

-Bessent was designated as a Living Legend of the American Academy of Nursing, at the Academy's 40th Annual Meeting and Conference in 2013.
-In addition, she was part of organizations such as Phi Lamba Theta and Phi Delta Kappa.
+Bessent was designated as a Living Legend of the American Academy of Nursing, at the academy's 40th Annual Meeting and Conference in 2013.
+In addition, she was part of organizations such as Phi Lambda Theta and Phi Delta Kappa.
 Dr. Bessent also received numerous awards such as the ANA's Mary Mahoney Award, Linda Richard Award, and the National Black Nurses Association's Lifetime Achievement Award.